Toei Class E5000: Manufacturing history

 The Shiodome Link Line starts at Shiodome Station on the Oedo Line, crosses directly above the JR Yokosuka Line's Tokyo Tunnel, directly underneath the Route 2 Loop Road, the Tokaido Shinkansen, and the Tokaido Main Line (Tokaido Line, Yamanote Line, and Keihin- Tohoku Line), and terminates between Daimon and Shimbashi on the Asakusa Line.
 It was completed and opened for use on April 1, 2006.
 It has a single-track box-type tunnel structure with a length of 483 m.
-It features an 80-meter radius curve and a gradient of approximately 48 ‰ along the way.
+It features an 80 m radius curve and a gradient of approximately 48 ‰ along the way.